marcoarment/FCModel/README.md

 * `$T`: The model's table name. (e.g. "Person")
 * `$PK`: The model's primary-key column name. (e.g. "id")

-Now here's where it gets crazy.
 Suppose you wanted to rename all Bobs to Robert, or delete all people named Sue, without loading them all and doing a million queries.
-(Hi, Core Data.)

 ```obj-c
 // Suppose these are hanging out here, being retained somewhere (in the UI, maybe)